1919 Polish coup attempt in Lithuania: Preparations

-The planning began mid-July, 1919.
+The planning began mid-July 1919.
 At the time Poland signed a ceasefire in the Polish–Ukrainian War; Lithuania was invaded by the Bermontians from the north and the Saxon Volunteers were leaving the Lithuanian Army.
 Piłsudski was planning to use a network of the Polish Military Organization (PMO), an underground organization he created during World War I for diversionary and intelligence operations-like purposes.
-On July 31, Piłsudski and Polish diplomat Leon Wasilewski arrived at Vilnius, then controlled by Poland.
+On 31 July, Piłsudski and Polish diplomat Leon Wasilewski arrived at Vilnius, then controlled by Poland.
 Piłsudski's visit had no clear explanation.
 He later said that he arrived to negotiate with Lithuanians, led by Augustinas Voldemaras, while Lithuanian historian Vytautas Lesčius suggests he was holding talks with pro-Polish estate owners from the Vilnius Region.
-On August 3, Wasilewski arrived at Kaunas, the temporary capital of Lithuania, to negotiate with Prime Minister Mykolas Sleževičius.
+On 3 August, Wasilewski arrived at Kaunas, the temporary capital of Lithuania, to negotiate with Prime Minister Mykolas Sleževičius.
 The Polish mission declared that Poland had no plans to annex Lithuania and proposed a plebiscite in the contested territories, allowing local inhabitants to determine their future.
 The Lithuanians replied that the disputed territories were an integral part of Lithuania and rejected the idea of a plebiscite.
-Negotiations broke down and Wasilewski left Kaunas on August 7.
+Negotiations broke down and Wasilewski left Kaunas on 7 August.
 The negotiations were then used to evaluate viability of the coup, the preparedness of the PMO, and the attitude of Lithuanian diplomats towards a union with Poland.

-After the failure Wasilewski's diplomatic mission, Polish newspapers increased their anti-Lithuanian propaganda.
+After the failure of Wasilewski's diplomatic mission, Polish newspapers increased their anti-Lithuanian propaganda.
 They said that the Council of Lithuania was a pro-German puppet, ignoring popular wishes for a union with Poland as such union would break German influence in the state.
-The Polish media further reported on growing anti-government sentiment among the Lithuanians.
+The Polish media further reported on growing antigovernmental sentiment among the Lithuanians.
 This information was in line with the Polish plans to present the coup as an initiative by the local population to free Lithuania from German domination.
 While the plotters counted on military intervention by regular Polish troops, the Polish government maintained it had not inspired the coup.
 The official goal of the Polish plan was to "1) create an independent Lithuania, powerful, truly democratic, connected voluntarily with Poland in a union, with as much internal autonomy as possible and 2) acceptance of the Polish minority in Lithuania as a partner in the Lithuanian government and recognition of the Polish language as equal to the Lithuanian language in Lithuania."